Hand holding shrooms, LSD, and ecstasy for jedi flipping

 Reducing Harms While Jedi Flipping

 As repeated multiple times in this article, mixing together different psychedelics and street drugs is dangerous.
-But, in the event that things are mixed-and-matched, there are some basic practices that you can take to reduce potential harms and improve access to help, should an emergency strike.
+But, in the event that things are mixed and matched, there are some basic practices that you can take to reduce potential harm and improve access to help, should an emergency strike.
 What follows are general safety guidelines, but note that they are merely tips.
-It is impossible to be 100 percent safe with any drug cocktail, let alone cocktails of substances purchased without the regulatory protection of legalization.
+It is impossible to be 100 percent safe with any drug cocktail, let alone cocktails of substances purchased, without the regulatory protection of a legalization or safe decriminalization framework.

 Test Your Substances When Mixing LSD & Shrooms

-The biggest single risk when consuming any unregulated drug or psychedelic substance?
+The biggest single risk when consuming any underground drug or psychedelic substance?
 Purity.
-Most recreational substances are sold underground, meaning that there is no regulation or quality testing available to consumers.
+Most recreational substances are sold illicitly, meaning that there is no regulation and limited quality testing available to consumers.
 It’s difficult to know what you’re actually buying or whether or not what you’re getting is pure and unadulterated.
-MDMA, for example, is often cut with amphetamines or other nefarious substances.
-So, when you’re Jedi flipping, you’re really consuming the original drugs, plus whatever adulterants are added.
+MDMA, for example, is often may be cut with amphetamines or other nefarious substances.
+So, when you’re Jedi flipping, you’re really consuming the original drugs, plus whatever adulterants may added.

 Read: What is Kitty Flipping?
 The 101 on Mixing Ketamine and MDMA

 This is where testing kits come in.
-Test kits for MDMA and LSD can be purchased online, and they test for the most common adulterants added to street drugs.
-We love and trust the MDMA test kit and LSD test kit sold by nonprofit DanceSafe.
+Test kits for MDMA and LSD can be purchased online, and they test for the presence of your target substance and other common adulterants.
+We love and trust the MDMA test kit and LSD test kit sold by the nonprofit DanceSafe.
 However, it’s important to note that while these test kits are helpful and important, they are also not foolproof.
 If the MDMA or the LSD is cut with uncommon adulterants, they will not show up in a test.
 It’s not possible to test dried magic mushrooms.
 So, before consuming them, it’s worthwhile to spend some time researching to confirm the identity of the mushroom.
 The most common shrooms to consume are Psilocybe cubensis, but there are more than 180 different kinds of psilocybin-containing mushrooms.

 Keep Doses Low For a Jedi Flip

-Overdosing is not fun.
-An overdose while Jedi flipping is no exception.
-It’s easier to accidentally overdose with a drug cocktail like a Jedi flip.
 Mixing and matching are always dangerous.
 Microdosing or taking less than a full dose of each substance may reduce, but not eliminate, some of the risks associated with mix-n-match party drugs.
-Note that the combination of the substances may render the feeling of each individual one to be stronger than if taken alone.
+Note that the combination of the substances may render the feeling of each individual substance to be stronger than if taken alone.

 Do Not Jedi Flip If Taking Medication: Mixing Acid & Shrooms Can Be Dangerous With Contraindications